CBIIT/NCI-SLICE/README.md

 # SLICE (SMARTS and Logic In ChEmistry): Fast generation of molecules, using advanced chemical synthesis logic and modern coding style

-This reposirtory contains 2 folders :
+This repository contains 2 folders :

 ***********